Buy a property

 Given the significance of this decision, it is often an emotionally charged process with hundreds of questions, both big and small.

-Having helped thousands of people buy properties, we wanted to share our insights.
+Having helped thousands of people buy properties, we wanted to share our insights, to walk you through how to buy a house or a unit.

-WHAT ARE THE STEPS TO BUYING A PROPERTY?
+WHAT ARE THE STEPS TO BUYING A HOUSE OR UNIT?

 understanding the process of buying a house or unit

-Once you have made the decision to buy a property, knowing how to research the market and what to look for in a neighbourhood are key.
+Once you have made the decision to buy a new home, knowing how to research the market and what to look for in a neighbourhood are key.

 HOW MUCH MONEY CAN I BORROW?